pamymaf/Exocolonist-AP/README.md

 4. Copy the contents of the Exoloader folder into the CustomContent folder.
   The file structure should be `Exocolonist/CustomContent/Exopelago/`
 5. Copy `Exopelago.dll`, `Archipelago.Multiclient.net.dll`, and `Newtonsoft.json.dll` into the `BepInEx/plugins/` folder.
-6. Copy `connectionInfo.json` into your Exocolonist folder next to `Exocolonist.exe`.
+6. Launch the game.
-7. Edit `connectionInfo.json` with your server, port, slot name, and password.
+7. Open the settings menu and click the buttons to set the Archipelago IP, port, slot, and password.
-8. Launch the game and enjoy!
+8. Click connect and enjoy!

 ### Linux